IXZ7799/weather-agent-example/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-The application is deployed to Netlify.
-You can redeploy by pushing changes to the repository or using the Netlify CLI.

-## Can I connect a custom domain to my application?

 Yes, you can!

 To connect a domain, you can use Netlify's custom domain settings.
 This can be done through the Netlify dashboard after claiming your site.